AndersonBrent/Invoice-Template-Application/README.md

   Step 2).
 Open up GIT wherever you would like to clone the project by simply right clicking and selecting "Git Bash Here" and run this command: ```git clone https://github.com/ICS-370/Invoice-Template-Application.git``` to get a copy of the repository.

   Steo 3).
-Make sure all of the dependencies are installed by running: ```npm i``` and this will create a "node_modules" folder at the root of the project.
+After the project is cloned, make sure all of the dependencies are installed by running: ```npm i``` and this will create a "node_modules" folder at the root of the project.

   Step 4).
 Once you have all of the project dependencies you'll be able to run: ```npm run start``` to get a local server running with react.
 It usually takes a couple seconds and then your browser should automatically open so you can see the project within the browser locally.